arthurgassner/swissenergy-frontend/docs/industrialization.md

 ## ML System Design

+In our case, the user needs to have the latest forecast available whenever they'd like.

-In our case, since the data is published hourly by the ENTSO-E, we would like to
+Since the data is published hourly by the ENTSO-E, this means

-- Fetch the fresh data every hour
+- Fetching the fresh data every hour.
-- Train and test the model on the latest data every hour
+- Training and testing the model on the latest data every hour.
-- Forecast the load for the next 24h
+- Forecasting the load for the next 24h.[^2]
-- Have the latest forecast available to the user, whenever they'd like[^2]
+- Having the latest forecast available to the user.

 [^2]: This is called _offline inference_.

-To answer those needs, we propose the following ML system design:
+To answer those requirements, we can propose the following ML system design:

 <figure markdown="span">
   ![Image title](assets/modelling/placeholder.png){ width="50%" }